 Step 2 Application start, Firmware and User preperations

 Double-click on the Evolved Horizon shortcut to start the Booter.
 The Booter first checks booter updates, license, and Evolved Horizon updates, and then starts the actual application.
 The reminder of this step may be skipped if

-By clicking on setup-button you are presented to the Configuration & Information interface.
+By clicking on Setup button you are presented to the Configuration & Information interface.
 If you wish, you may add a new user by clicking on the “+” button below the user table, as seen in the screenshot below.

-There are often many choises for buffer size.
-This size indicates the amount of data points your ARDUINO may hold.
+There are often many choices for buffer size.
+This size indicates the amount of data points your Arduiono may hold.
 The buffers are in compile-time, meaning that they are static, and must be choosen before uploading the firmware.
-Compile-time buffers are preferable to use in embedded systems due various details that will not be discussed here.
+Compile-time buffers are preferable to use in embedded systems due to various details that will not be discussed here.
 The buffer sizes are displayed in [length x width] notations.
-Length is the number of data-points per channel, and width if the number of channels.
-In this tutorial we choose an ARDUINO ZERO, firmware [126.96.36.199], 300×12 buffer size (up to 300 datapoints and 12 channels) and let the application decide the USB-port.
+Length is the number of data-points per channel, and width is the number of channels.
+In this tutorial we choose an Arduino Zero, firmware [184.108.40.206], 300 x 12 buffer size (up to 300 datapoints and 12 channels) and let the application decide the USB-port.

 Close the “Configuration & Information” interface by clicking the back-arrow or by closing the window.
 You are now ready to launch the application and define your experiment.

 Step 3 Launch Evoled Horizon and configure Modules